tsgrissom/PotterPlus/README.md

 ### General

 * Make sure every spell has sounds
-* Overhaul messages to be more stylistically neutral
 * Finish spells in `to_redo.yml`
 * Overhaul spells with attributes
 * Add brooms again
-* Convert to use custom currency system
 * Change `upgrade_commands` on year up
 * Add `.gitattributes`
 * Set up automata spawners for other creatures